 Kirkniemi Mill in Finland took a big leap forward in 2022 on the journey to decarbonisation by installing the equipment required to receive, store and handle biomass to power its multi-fuel boiler.
 During 2023 the mill should be able to exit coal and instead become powered by renewable bioenergy.

 The capacity of Kirkniemi’s massive new silo is 8,000 m3, which is enough for about 2.5 days of energy production.
 Around 30 trucks filled with biofuel arrive every working day to fill it.
-Since biofuels such as bark and chips have different energy content due to their moisture content, the fuel mix must be handled with specialty logistics.
+Since biofuels such as bark and chips have different energy content due to their moisture levels, the fuel mix must be handled with specialty logistics.
 To ensure a constant stream of energy production, a slot-based logistics plan was created together with our suppliers.
-“We're solving this logistics puzzle every day with great co-operation!”, says Kirkniemi’s manager for pulp and utilities, Arto Uimi.
+“We're solving this logistics puzzle every day with great co-operation.” says Kirkniemi’s manager for pulp and utilities, Arto Uimi.

 It’s yet another example of how at Sappi we seek solutions for decarbonisation across our global business - by bringing together the brilliance of technology, the power of nature and the creativity of people.